Uways al‑Qarani

 ʾUways ibn ʿĀmir al-Qaranī (أُوَيْس ٱبْن عَامِر ٱلْقَرَنِيّ) was Muslim military commander and one of the tabi'in who served in the Rashidun Caliphate.
-As a tabi'i, he never met the Prophet Muhammad, though was sometimes honorarily counted as among the companions.
-He was a loyal companion of Ali, and was a commander in Ali's army at the Battle of Siffin, where he was killed in 657.
+As a tabi'i, he never met the Islamic prophet Muhammad, though was sometimes honorarily counted as among the companions.
+He was a loyal companion of Ali, and was a commander in Ali's army at the Battle of Siffin, where he was martyred in 657.
 He's venerated by Shi'ites and Sunnis alike, and the Sufi Uwaysi tradition is named after him.

-Among the Tabi'un, he is specially known as Khayr at-Tābiʿīn (خَيْر ٱلتَّابِعِين) and Sayyid at-Tabiʿīn fī Zamānah (سَيِّد ٱلتَّابِعِين فِي زَمَانَه).
+Among the Tabi'un, he is specially known as Khayr at-Tābiʿīn (خَيْر ٱلتَّابِعِين) and Sayyid at-Tabiʿīn fī Zamānah (سَيِّد ٱلتَّابِعِين فِي زَمَانِه).

 Life

 Muslim historians agreed Uways descended from the Murad tribe sub-branch.
 Furthermore, Arabian peninsula local traditions have traced the al-Qarani were a Nisba (onomastics) of Ibb city in Yemen, the place where Uways was born.

 Uways's father, Amir, was a strong believer in Islam.
 He died when Uways was still young and Uways was raised by his mother alone; He never physically met Muhammad, even though he lived in the same era.
 However, he met Muhammad's companion Umar and is therefore seen as from among the Tabi'un.
-Abu Nu'aym al-Isfahani has recorded the strong sense of filial piety by Uways preoccupied him to leave his mother to meet Muhammad, thus, he sacrificed the chance to reach the rank of companions of the Prophet in an effort to take care of his elderly mother.
+Abu Nu'aym al-Isfahani has recorded the strong sense of filial piety by Uways preoccupied him to leave his mother to meet Muhammad, thus, he sacrificed the chance to reach the rank of companions of Muhammad in an effort to take care of his elderly mother.

 During the caliphate of Umar, according to Usayr ibn Jabir recorded by Muslim ibn al-Hajjaj, every time Umar received a batch of soldiers who volunteer from Yemen to be sent for the Muslim conquest of Persia, he always asked if there is Uways among them, as Umar searching Uways by relying on a Hadith regarding Uways will reach him one day, Ibn al-Jawzi recorded that Umar was urged by Muhammad during his life, that someday in the future he should ask Uways for prayer.
 In the next year after his meeting with Umar, during the Hajj season, it is recorded that Umar still remembered and asked any pilgrims from Kufa about the condition of Uways.

 Uways reside in Kufa around the year 19 AH (640 AD) and participated in the battle of Nahavand against the Sassanid army.
 However, as he became famous in Kufa due to a recommendation from Hadith which was told by caliph Umar, Uways moved to an unspecified location and was lost from the trace of historians.

 Uways appeared again in history during the caliphate of Ali, when most of medieval scholars recorded Uways met his demise during the battle of Siffin, while some others reported he fell in battle during the Muslim conquest of Azerbaijan.